frappe/erpnext_documentation/user/manual/en/stock/articles/material-transfer-from-delivery-note.md

 #### Enable Supplier Warehouse

-Similar to the customer warehouse shown above the first step is to enable the Supplier Warehouse from [Customize Form](/docs/user/manual/en/customize-erpnext/customize-form.html) as demonstrated above.
+Similar to the customer warehouse shown above, the first step is to enable the Supplier Warehouse from [Customize Form](/docs/user/manual/en/customize-erpnext/customize-form.html) as demonstrated above.

 ### Select Warehouses

-When creating a Purchase Receipt for Material Transfer, for an item select target warehouse as Accepted Warehouse.
+When creating a Purchase Receipt for Material Transfer, for an Item select target Warehouse as Accepted Warehouse.

 In the Supplier Warehouse, select a Warehouse from where Material is to be transferred.